The pronunciation of Japanese is very regular; for the most part, Japanese words sound as they are written in hiragana and katakana.

 Vowel special cases

 For the most part, every vowel is pronounced.
 However, it has become the norm to drop the vowel in some cases.
-For example, we normally pronounce ‘desu’ as ‘des’; pronouncing ‘desu’ as ‘de-su’ is also correct but might be considered babyish or fake.
+For example, we normally pronounce ‘desu’ as ‘des’; pronouncing ‘desu’ as ‘de-su’ is correct in a very formal context but otherwise it might be considered babyish or strange.

 - sometimes the ‘u’ (う) sound is faint or omitted, specially in ‘ku’, ‘tsu’ and ‘su’:

 am, is, are

 - sometimes the ‘i’ (い) sound is faint or omitted, specially in ‘shi’ (し) and ‘chi’ (ち):

 Most Japanese sounds match an English sound.
 Here are a few unusual ones.